 - Re-arrange the checkout form fields using Checkout Field Editor extension.

 - It is recommended to set the option of guest checkout, where customers are not forced to register.

 - Provide payment options that are easier to make on mobiles like Amazon Pay and Paypal.

 - You can use plugins and tools to convert your WooCommerce web store into a mobile app.
 However, it depends on your business model whether it will be a good choice or not.

 WooCommerce Mobile App:

-WooCommerce store can now be managed using iOS and Android applications.
-The store manager can now manage orders, receive sales notifications, and get insights about the sales through the easy to use mobile app.
+The wooCommerce store can now be managed using iOS and Android applications.
+The store manager can now manage orders, receive sales notifications, and get insights about sales through the easy-to-use mobile app.

-Although this just seems to be a starting phase, we can be sure of more features to be added in the mobile app in the near future.
+Although this just seems to be a starting phase, we can be sure of more features to be added to the mobile app in the near future.

-There are few things that are instrumental in the success of an eCommerce store, including user-friendly design especially on smartphones, fast loading, easy product browsing & ordering process, easy and trusted payment processing, timely delivery, and of course above all the quality of the product.
+There are a few things that are instrumental in the success of an eCommerce store, including user-friendly design, especially on smartphones, fast loading, easy product browsing & ordering process, easy and trusted payment processing, timely delivery, and of course above all quality of the product.

-The WooCommerce makes your job easier and saves your time in managing your eCommerce store so that you can focus more on other critical things stated above.
+WooCommerce makes your job easier and saves you time in managing your eCommerce store so that you can focus more on other critical things stated above.